 What Does a Resort Fee Cover, Exactly?

-You may be able to negotiate directly with your hotel if you don't intend to use the items or services covered by the resort fee.
+You may be able to negotiate directly with your hotel if you do not intend to use the services covered by the resort fee.
 The best time to do this is when you are checking in.
-Explain that you don't plan to take advantage of these services and ask to have the fee waived.
+Explain that you don't plan to use these services and ask to have the fee waived.